mdda/relationships-from-entity-stream/README.md

 >    equivalent performance with greater interpretability
 >    while requiring only a fraction of the model parameters of the original RN module.

+The aim of this repo is to make the results of the NIPS ViGIL Workshop paper fully reproducible in a turn-key fashion.
+The code in the repo on the submission date produced the RN, RFS and RFSH results cleanly - and I'm still trying to find the run that produced the (not particularly relevant) CNN scores.
+Plus also tidy up the code and instructions before the Workshop itself.

 ## Code Credits